darioizzo/dcgp-paper/paper.md

 All computer programs can be *mutated* calling the corresponding methods of the ```dcgp::expression<T>``` class.

+# Parallelization schemes

 # C++ and Python APIs

-In developing and maintaining `dcgp` and `dcgpy` we make sure to maintain two separate APIs that are as close as possible within the limits of the very different languages capabilities of Python and C++.
+Two separate APIs are maintained for the C++ and Python version of the code.
+While the APIs are designed to be as close as possible, and to offer a similar experience, there are inevitable differences stemming from the very different capabilities of the languages (to mention one, think about the lack of an equivalent to C++ templates in Python).

 In Python a typical initial use of the `dcgpy` package, would look like:
 ```python